DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 ```console
 $ git branch firstname/name_of_algo
 ```
-__For Example__: If Vinny put together a brand new algorithm for creating buckets with EKS data, his branch and command would look as follows:
+__For Example__: If Vinny put together a brand-new algorithm for creating buckets with EKS data, his branch and command would look as follows:
 ```console
 $ git branch vinny/bucketization
 ```